Research Projects

 Transregio TRR285 - Development of methods for mechanical joinability in versatile process chains

-By researching scientific methods in the field of joining technology that lead to the establishment of efficient and resource-saving process chains with product diversity, different materials and construction methods, the CRC/Transregio is addressing an exciting and current topic.
-In view of the volatile demands of industry and consumers as well as accelerating development cycles in a globalized world, adaptability is one of the central topics of modern production technology
+With the research of scientific methods in the field of joining technology, which lead to the establishment of efficient and resource-saving process chains with product diversity, different materials and construction methods, the CRC/Transregio is addressing an exciting and current topic.
+In view of the volatile demands of industry and consumers as well as accelerating development cycles in the globalized world, adaptability is one of the central topics of modern production technology

 Further information can be found on the TRR285 website